ncatlab/nlab-content/pages/251.md

 and we have double cells $\eta\colon u\circ id_a\to f\circ id_a$
 and $\epsilon\colon id_b \circ f \to id_b \circ u$.

-The gregarious model structure is not the only model structure on the category of double categories.
-There are two more model structures due to Moser, Sarazola, and Verdugo, both of which have the same class of weak equivalences, which contains the above weak equivalences.
+The two model structures due to Moser, Sarazola, and Verdugo have the same class of weak equivalences, which contains the gregarious weak equivalences.
 One of these model structures is conjectured to be a [[left Bousfield localization]] of the gregarious model structure.

 ## Related pages